-The fund was established by Title 33, United States Code, Section 944(j), when the LHWCA was enacted in 1927.
-The fund is currently administered by DOL, OWCP, and DLHWC.
-DLHWC has direct responsibility for administration of the fund.
-The fund offers compensation, and in certain cases, medical care payments to employees disabled from injuries which occurred on the navigable waters of the United States, or in adjoining areas used for loading, unloading, repairing, or building a vessel.
-The fund also extends benefits to dependents if any injury resulted in the employee's death.
+The Fund was established by Title 33, United States Code, Section 944(j), when the LHWCA was enacted in 1927.
+The Fund is currently administered by DOL, OWCP, and DFELHWC.
+DFELHWC has direct responsibility for the administration of the Fund.
+The Fund offers compensation, and in certain cases, medical care payments to employees disabled from injuries which occurred on the navigable waters of the United States, or in adjoining areas used for loading, unloading, repairing, or building a vessel.

 Prior to 1972, weekly and aggregate lifetime amounts of indemnity payments were capped at statutorily set limits.
 In 1972, the benefit scheme was radically altered by eliminating the aggregate limit and tying weekly indemnity payment amounts to the national average weekly wage which is recalculated each year.
 In order to equalize benefits payable for pre-1972 cases, LHWCA Section 10(h) established a one-time increase, as well as annual benefit increases for pre-1972 cases entitled to compensation for permanent total disability or death.
-Fifty percent of this annual benefit increase for pre-1972 compensation cases is paid by the fund through annual assessment.
+Fifty percent of this annual benefit increase for pre-1972 compensation cases is paid by the Fund through annual assessment.
 The remaining fifty percent is paid by the separate Federal Employees' Compensation Act's Special Benefit Fund through federal appropriations.